cmuell89/Bolt/README.md

 #### Troubleshooting
 Bolt's docker images, despite the smaller SpaCy language model, are still quite large.
 500-600mb as of the current version.
 This is due to the saving of language models in the application directory structure.

-1) Re-deployment faile:
+1) Re-deployment fail:
     - Re-deploying a new version over an currently deployed container in an AWS environment can sometimes result in failure.
-If this is the case, try emplying a blue-green style of deployment (which you probably should be doing anyways).
+If this is the case, try employing a blue-green style of deployment (which you probably should be doing anyways).

 #### Current Release Major Features
 ###### (See CHANGE.md for specific version updates)

-- Scikit learn based classfication
+- Scikit learn based classification
 	- Scikit learn pipeline
 	- training data pulled from postgres db
 	- confidence metrics for classification results